roachhd/lanyon/_posts/2014-11-29-site-styleguide.md

 layout: post
 title: Site Styleguide
 categories: [Notes]
+description: "This is an example post that shows several types of HTML content supported in this site."
 ---
 <div class="message">
   Howdy!
 This is an example post that shows several types of HTML content supported in this site.